nicolevanderhoeven/blog/content/blog/20230712-ana08-what-does-an-overloaded-system-look-like-for-humans.md

 ---
 title: "What does an overloaded system look like for humans?
-(A&A #8)"
+(Adobo & Avocados #08)"
 date: 2023-07-12T21:13:41+02:00
 draft: false
 tags: ['adobo & avocados', 'english', 'video', 'performance testing', 'burnout']